lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/glossary.md

 ## Executable Schema

-A schema that has a schema definition as well as resolver functions, is an executable schema.
+A schema that has a schema definition as well as resolver functions is an executable schema.

 Read more: